Strengthening institutional and human capacity to improve food safety in Kyber Pakhtunkhwa

 Institutional development and training

 Implementation of food safety standards and regulations is carried out by three categories of staff: food safety officers, food inspectors and food technologists.
-NTEAM, through this TA, designed a robust organizational structure and developed a capacity development plan for the FSA and other relevant government staff.
+Nutrition International designed a robust organizational structure and developed a capacity development plan for the FSA and other relevant government staff.
 A total of 105 staff were recruited in the first phase, and an additional 200 staff are being mobilized to support the upcoming second phase.
-NTEAM TA providers delivered an extensive suite of training to all FSA staff, starting with Hazard Analysis Critical Control Point systems and other standard subjects in food safety, and followed by specialized training on conformity assessment and mobile laboratory procedures.
+NTEAM technical assistance providers delivered an extensive suite of training to all FSA staff, starting with Hazard Analysis Critical Control Point systems and other standard subjects in food safety, and followed by specialized training on conformity assessment and mobile laboratory procedures.
 Importantly, as a result of NTEAM piloting gender equality tools in this project, five women were recruited to the FSA – a notable achievement considering some of the challenges facing the recruitment of female staff in the province.

 The roll-out and implementation of the Rules of Business contributed to a substantial increase in knowledge and skills among food processors and marketers.
 Standard operating procedures for thirty different types of food and food services were developed and are available online for ease of reference.
 Stakeholders received an orientation in food safety by the FSA before becoming certified, a critical step in its implementation plan.
 The FSA also carried out a mass media campaign − television, print and social media − to generate greater awareness among food processors, traders and the communities in the province.
 These knowledge-sharing activities have resulted in increased engagement and uptake of the FSA’s services by food processors and traders.

 Capacity development is a continuous process, without a fixed end.
-It is encouraging to see, according to the TAN Progress Assessment conducted in 2020, that the results of this TA had been sustained over a year after it had concluded, and that capacity development activities were continuing.
+It is encouraging to see, according to the Progress Assessment conducted in 2020, that the results of this technical assistance had been sustained over a year after it had concluded, and that capacity development activities were continuing.
 Nevertheless, it was noted that in-house capacity for delivering training should be further developed.
-Overall, TAN is proud to have supported the creation of a solid regulatory and institutional foundation for the upcoming second phase of the roll-out of the FSA, and TAN is leveraging this experience to strengthen similar TA engagements in two other provinces of Pakistan.
+Overall, Nutrition International is proud to have supported the creation of a solid regulatory and institutional foundation for the upcoming second phase of the roll-out of the FSA, and is leveraging this experience to strengthen similar technical assistance engagements in two other provinces of Pakistan.